dmt-software/di-plug/README.md

 [psr-11](https://www.php-fig.org/psr/psr-11/) introduced a standardized way for packages, libraries and frameworks to retrieve objects from containers.
 This package also allows adding dependencies to a container by a uniform interface without the use of a specific container implementation.
-This will help developers to access the dependency injection container to make installation of their packages more easy.
+This will help developers to access the dependency injection container to make installation of their packages easier.

 ## Installation
 ```bash